 - R v Chambers : Described as a 21 hour rooftop siege in which Mr Chambers was provided with a bucket of Kentucky Fried Chicken and a bottle of Pepsi.
 Attracted large scale local and national media attention.

 Murder & Manslaughter

-Dean is ranked in the 2015 edition of Chambers and Partners in crime.
+Dean is ranked in the 2019 editions of Chambers and Partners and the Legal 500 in crime.
 A large part of his practice involves representing those accused in murders and attempted murders.
-He is currently instructed in 6 different murder cases (instructed by 5 different solicitors) [correct as at the beginning of 2015].

 - R v JO & Others Central Criminal Court: Acquittal of Mr JO who was jointly charged with others of being involved in a mass gang incident resulting in the stabbing and killing of a rival member.
 The Prosecution primarily relied upon Low Copy Number DNA evidence which suggested JO’s DNA matched that found on the murder weapon.
 Complex legal arguments were raised regarding the validity of the DNA evidence, the level of picogrammes used as the DNA sample and whether the sample was below the stochastic threshold to allow for a proper comparison.
 Mr JO was acquitted following a successful submission of no case to answer.